Code-Institute-Submissions/custom_candles/README.md

     - Stripe templates were used for payment processing and order management.
 13. [Balsamiq:](https://balsamiq.com/)
     - Balsamiq was used to create the wireframes during the design process.
+14. Other:
+    - All other installed packages can be found in the sites [requirements.txt](https://github.com/aoifemurfe/custom_candles/blob/master/requirements.txt) file

 <hr>